NYC2015/team-13/README.md

-# JP Morgan Code for Good Challenge in New York
+# Healthy Harvest

 This is team 13 - Codestantiate!

-We are a team from University at Buffalo and MIT!
+We are a team from University at Buffalo and MIT competing in the JP Morgan Code for Good Challenge in New York!

 ## Team Members